Noame95/Noame95/README.md

 My favorite project is Guessy, it was my final project in High School.
 I'm keeping my work projects on private 🔒.

 Currently I'm working on Arduino, ESP32, as ASMx86 Piano project and FastAPI using Python.
+I'm also working on Raspberry Pi in my job.

 I believe that learning from public AI modules on the interent is our future, this will play a big role in the incoming decade.